forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

   regex="my-project">project ID</walkthrough-editor-select-regex>
 project ID to match your project ID (`{{project_id}}`).

-Finally, re-initialize Terraform to upload your state to Cloud Storage:
+Run the Terraform init command to upload the state to the GCS bucket:

 ```bash
 terraform init